Utility Tool2026 Scheme Ready

 Can I pay my EB bill through this website?

 No. This platform provides estimation only.
-Use official TANGEDCO payment channels for transactions.
+Use official payment channels for transactions.

 How accurate is this calculator?

 It is intended for practical estimation and planning.
-Final payable amount can vary due to official rounding, adjustments, and charges not modeled here.
+Final payable amount can vary due to official rounding and adjustments.